World Vision Child Rescue supporters are helping to provide vulnerable children in Myanmar with practical support so they don’t have to beg anymore.

 When Cyclone Pam carved a path of destruction in Vanuatu earlier this year, there was little place to shelter from the storm’s devastating force.

 A group of Martu men from the remote reaches of Western Australia’s Pilbara region visited Melbourne this week as part of a study trip to learn how business is done in the boardrooms of some of...

 Unemployment and homelessness couldn’t stop Melburnians at the Transit Soup Kitchen from sparing a few gold coins to help Nepal earthquake survivors.

 Last month I spent time in Nepal following the first devastating earthquake, offering encouragement to World Vision’s extraordinary staff and seeking support for our emergency appeal in Australia.

 © 2015 World Vision Australia.
 World Vision Australia ABN 28 004 778 081 is a Christian relief, development and advocacy organisation dedicated to working with children, families and communities to overcome poverty and injustice.

-World Vision Australia is a Public Benevolent Institution and operates three funds which have Deductible Gift Recipient (DGR) status with the Australian Tax Office.
+World Vision Australia is a Public Benevolent Institution and operates two funds which have Deductible Gift Recipient (DGR) status with the Australian Tax Office.